Oatcake: Plain Web Typography

 Images

 Images need a little more space above and below them than paragraphs do, otherwise they feel cramped.
-Oatcake gives images just enough space–not too much, not too little, and sticking to the vertical rhythm:
+Oatcake gives images just enough space–not too much, not too little, but just right.
+Images also get a very subtle border and rounded corners: it looks nicer and it's consistent with other elements in Oatcake that get the same borders and rounded corners:

-with the same border radius.
-If you want to remove these just add
+If you want to remove the rounded corners from images add

-Or to turn off rounded corners for all images add this to your site's CSS:
+To turn off rounded corners for all images add this to your site's stylesheet:

 img {